 Every alien, eighteen years of age and over, shall at all times carry with him and have in his personal possession any certificate of alien registration or alien registration receipt card issued to him pursuant to subsection (d).
 Any alien who fails to comply with the provisions of this subsection shall be guilty of a misdemeanor and shall upon conviction for each offense be fined not to exceed $100 or be imprisoned not more than thirty days, or both.

 It’s really as simple as that.
-If you’re found to not be carrying your card, you can get a fine or be imprisoned!
+If you’re found to not be carrying your green card you can get a fine or be imprisoned!

 If you’re traveling outside the U.S. you absolutely MUST have all your documents on you, and if you are flying domestically, your passport will work with full effect in all states (which sometimes other forms of ID do not).